scottkf/DirectlyToS3/README.md

 - max_filesize: The maximum file size
 - randomize: Add a leading random string to avoid collisions
 - path: If you need to proxy the request using ajax
+- status: If you need to specify the success_action_status

 ## TODO